rand-projects/fisb-decode/docs/source/document.rst

      cd ../tg/results/tg30/01

-   You will find plenty of ``.tif`` images and vector data to use in the instructions that follow.
+   You will find plenty of ``.png`` images and vector data to use in the instructions that follow.

-Images are always geotiff files and are normally stored in ``fisb-decode/runtime/images``.
+Images are always PNG files and are normally stored in ``fisb-decode/runtime/images``.
 The image system is pretty much self-managed by harvest.
 They are created when they arrive and removed after whatever interval the standard says they should be removed.
 Most images